 Step 1: Prepare your clay surface

 Make sure you are working with a smooth surface.
 I go over my leatherhard piece with a damp sponge before I do anything else.
 Apply a layer of slip or underglaze on the clay surface.
 Use a nice sized paint brush to apply the slip or underglaze evenly on the surface.
 I personally prefer underglaze over slip.
 It applies smoothly and you can apply it during any stage of the clay drying cycle.
 It is absolutely imperative that you apply 3 coats,.
 Wait for the each coat to dry before applying the next.
 I will let my piece sit on my workspace for a while after I’ve applied my underglaze to let it dry out.

-Step 2: Sketch your design (designs are available on my website)
+Step 2: Sketch your design or transfer one of my silkscreen designs

 Once the clay has reached the leatherhard stage it’s a good time to carve. a good way to know if the clay is ready for carving is how the clay reacts.
-If it doesn’t fall away from the piece then it’s still to damp and that will result in loss of detail.
+If it doesn’t fall away from the piece as you carve, then it’s still too damp and that will result in loss of detail.

 There are many options to transfer the design to your piece.

 1. You can sketch your design on the surface of the clay using a pencil or a pointed tool.